Key Takeaways

 Duration and how long does it take to recover?

-What medication to use for treating the flu?
+What medication is used to treat the flu?

 There is no specific treatment for the flu.
 Antiviral medications, oseltamivir (Tamiflu), and zanamivir (Relenza) have shown very limited efficacy in healthy adults, as they only reduce the duration of symptoms by one day.
 They are mainly used in hospitals to reduce the risk of complications.
 These medications can, eventually, be used in prevention, in subjects at risk of severe forms, and in cases of contact, for example, in nursing homes, to prevent the spread of an epidemic.
 But they must be administered within 48 hours after the onset of symptoms.